Nishant-Sagar/Sudoku-Solver/README.md

 # Sudoku Solver Using Pygame
 ### This directory contains two files:
-1. GUI.py
+1. gui.py
 2. solver.py

-To run the game simply run the GUI.py file from IDLE or the command line
+To run the game simply run the GUI.py file from the command line